truelyyours/RTFD/htb/TwoMillion/Solution.md

 ```

 And cheers 🥂, we have the root access and hence, the root flag!
 Of course, you can also find a proof of concept exploit and manually run it and get a root shell!
 As an exercise, feel free to look up how and why this exploit works!
+Here is a link to an in-depth explanation: [CVE-2023-0386](https://securitylabs.datadoghq.com/articles/overlayfs-cve-2023-0386/)

 Good work, now treat yourself to a full bottle of that pure sweet god's nectar!! 💧💧🎉😎
 ## Alternate Priv Esc